Alexkthoo/Kelp/user_stories.md

 - As a logged in verified business user, I want to be able to create a new business on Kelp.
   - When I'm on the `/spots/new` page:
-    - I would like to be able to enter my business name, address, city, state, catagories, open hours, close hours, description, business' price range on a clearly laid out form.
+    - I would like to be able to enter my business name, address, city, state, zipcode, categories, open hours, close hours, description, and price range on a clearly laid out form.
       - So that my business will show up when someone is looking for it.

 ### Viewing all Business

-- As a logged in _or_ logged out user, I want to be able to view a selection of all the business that matches the filter(business name, city, state, or zip code).
+- As a logged in _or_ logged out user, I want to be able to view a selection of all the business that matches the filter (business name, city, state, zip code, category, or price range).

   - When I'm on the `/spots` page:
     - I can view the 6 most closely matched business.